-You already know what to expect on the day of your exam, so when you’ve a moment visualise yourself entering the exam hall, opening the paper, calming getting to work, confidently answering the questions, and finally leaving the exam hall with a smile on your face and a sigh of relief.
+You already know what to expect on the day of your exam, so when you’ve got a moment visualise yourself entering the exam hall, opening the paper, calmly getting to work, confidently answering the questions, and finally leaving the exam hall with a smile on your face and a sigh of relief.
 Picture yourself coming upon questions that you find difficult and imagine dealing with them, how you would react to them, and how you would get through them.
-The experience isn’t as big an ordeal as you thought and it will set you up for getting into your final revision push.
+The experience isn’t as big of an ordeal as you thought and it will set you up for getting into your final revision push.

 Study in a room without your phone, computer or tablet, and tell whoever is in the house that they can’t distract you for the next couple of hours.
-If you do have to use technology to revise, use a productivity app to help you stay focused on the task in hand.
+If you do have to use technology to revise, use a productivity app to help you stay focused on the task at hand.

 Finally, don’t panic.
 If you went to all of your lessons, you’ll remember more than you realise.